open-xchange/appsuite-frontend/documentation/configuration/capabilities.md

 - For testing purposes use an URL parameter to test capabilities.

-Add the following parameter to your AppSuite URL in the browser to activate:
+Add the following parameter to your OX App Suite URL in the browser to activate:

 ```javascript
 &cap=[myproduct]